somphene/somphene.github.io/log/_posts/2020-05-21-00-energy-mass-space-time-compose.md

 $$ (E\,\, \circ_i \,\, m) \,\,\,\, \,\, -\,\, \circ^d\,\, \left(\,\, X\,\, \circ_i\,\, t \,\, \right)_0  \,\, \,\, \circ^i\,\, \,\, \left( \,\,X\,\, \circ_i\,\, t \right)^0 \,\, \circ_d + \,\,   =0  $$

 * This is interpreted as: Energy-mass Duality and Space-time Duality are dual to each other.
+The Energy-mass duality axis is Orthogonal to the Space-time Duality and they meet only at the "Light Cone" which is where Space and Time are at equilibrium to each other.
+Hence $$E=mc^2$$ is a two Phase Equilibrium between Energy-mass as one Phase and Space-time as another Phase.
+It may be reduced further to Energy, mass, Space and time as the components.

+* The Space-time Metric is what decides the amount (measure) of how far from Equilibrium the Space-time fabric is.
+The Light Cone in the resulting Phase Diagram gives the Equilibrium Phase Boundary between Space and Time as the Phases.
+Einstein's Field Equations are the corresponding Maxwell's relations for the Thermodynamics of Energy-mass and Space-time.

 * Note that writing $$=0$$ at the end of lines is for completeness of mentioning it as the identity or to represent that the left hand expression is in equilibrium.
 This shows that assuming existence of identity (0) is not needed, we can simply call the expression to be balanced, but we choose to do so as a pointer that all equilibriums are forms of expression of a common identity.